 - Gross Impacts reflect the economic impacts with no adjustment made for impacts that might have occurred in the Base Case scenario.
-Gross impacts include: - o Program operations spending as Energy Trust purchases labor and materials to carry out its energy-efficiency and renewable energy programs. - o Incremental measure spending by participants in Energy Trust programs. - o Reductions in energy consumption and the associated lower operating costs to businesses and increases in household disposable income.
-Similar to previous reports, we have assumed that installations occur evenly throughout the year and have used a 50 percent implementation adjustment factor for energy savings in the current program year-in this report, the 2021 program year. - o Reductions in utility revenues as households and businesses consume less electricity and natural gas.
+Gross impacts include: - Program operations spending as Energy Trust purchases labor and materials to carry out its energy-efficiency and renewable energy programs. - Incremental measure spending by participants in Energy Trust programs. - Reductions in energy consumption and the associated lower operating costs to businesses and increases in household disposable income.15 Similar to previous reports, we have assumed that installations occur evenly throughout the year and have used a 50 percent implementation adjustment factor for energy savings in the current program year-in this report, the 2023 program year.16